AdesojiCodeMaster/Obatek-Comm-App/README.md

 # Obatek-Comm-App
-This is customer relation app to service their requests and resolve their complains.
+This is a customer relation app to service their requests and resolve their complains.